Demexis/Demegraunt.Framework.SpriteAnimations/README.md

 ---
 2) Add sprite animations.
 This can be done via serializable data or using `ScriptableObject` - `SpriteAnimationContainer`.

-You can create a container for animation manually via context menu by following this path: `ScriptableObjects/SpriteAnimationContainer`.
+You can create a container for animation manually via context menu by following this path: `Create -> ScriptableObjects -> SpriteAnimationContainer`.
 Alternatively, you can use the editor tool by opening it from the menu: `Tools/Demegraunt/Sprite Animator`.

 Click "File -> Create New..." to open save file dialog window.